LolipopJ/mdimg/README.md

 ## Requirements

-This tool requires an LTS Node version (v12.0.0+).
+This tool requires a LTS Node version (v18.0.0+).

+If your node version is lower than 18, please use the legacy version [0.2.3](https://github.com/LolipopJ/mdimg/releases/tag/0.2.3).

 ## Installation